 During your consultation, Dr. Lee will take several important factors into consideration in order to recommend an ideal implant for your desired outcome.
 These factors include your body weight and height, as well as your current breast size and breast width.
 He will also assess whether you have a sufficient amount of breast tissue to cover and reduce the visibility of your implant.
 Our office offers you an implant fitting session where you are invited to come and try different implant types and sizes to help you choose the right look for you.

-3.1.1 Filling Material: Silicone VS Gel Implants
+3.1.1.
+Filling Material: Silicone Gel Implants Vs Saline Implants

 - FDA-approved for augmentation in women age 22 or older